rrumbambar/multistage-example/README.md

 ## Build and Run
 - `docker compose build`
 - `docker compose up`
-- The server will be available at http://localhost:5000.
 - The client will automatically make a request to the server and display the response in the logs: `{'message': 'Hi Client!'}`

 ## Docker images